Hernán Rodríguez Matte: Biography

 As Head of Development at TVN, he was the Showrunner for "El Reemplazante, Winner for "Best TV Series" and "Best Screenplay" at the Altazor Awards and Winner of the Circle of Art Critics Award.
 It was also awarded as "Best TV Show of the Decade" by El Copihue de Oro.

-He was also the Creator and Executive Producer of the successful show Papá Mono, currently on Amazon Prime and reaching 32 share points on Network Television, Channel 13.
+He is also the Creator and Executive Producer of the successful show Papá Mono, currently on Amazon Prime and reaching 32 share points on Network Television, Channel 13.